newtheatre/history-project/_shows/96_97/cabaret_the_musical.md

 ---
 title: Cabaret the musical
-comment: 'Programme prints "WILL ABEL"; recorded as Will Abell to match existing records on Frankenstein (95_96) and The Trial (97_98).'
+comment: 'Programme prints "WILL ABEL"; recorded as Will Abell to match existing records on Frankenstein (95_96) and The Trial (97_98).
+Transcribed from the programme as "Andy Muir"; recorded as Andrew Muir to match existing records on West Side Story (94_95) and Frankenstein (95_96).'
 playwright: Christopher Isherwood, John Kander and Fred Ebb
 season: In House
 period: Autumn